GeojinMathew/The-Betrayal-Spoon/README.md

 ### Team Members

-- Member 1: Geojin Mathew - Saintgits College of Engineering
+- Team Lead: Geojin Mathew - Saintgits College of Engineering
 - Member 2: Meeval Varghese - Saintgits College of Engineering

 ### Project Description

 The Betrayal Spoon is an intentionally useless smart spoon that detects when it approaches the user's mouth and randomly decides whether to spill the food, do nothing, or fake a spill.

-Built using an ESP32, ultrasonic sensor, servo motor, and audio module, it turns a simple eating experience into an unpredictable one.
+It uses an ESP32, ultrasonic sensor, servo motor, and audio module to turn a simple eating experience into an unpredictable one.

----

 ### The Problem (that doesn't exist)

 People have it too easy while eating.

-Normal spoons are predictable, reliable, and boring.
-There is absolutely no reason for a spoon to betray you — so naturally, we decided to build one that does.
+Normal spoons are predictable and reliable, so we decided to solve the completely imaginary problem of making eating unnecessarily stressful.

----

 ### The Solution (that nobody asked for)

-The Betrayal Spoon uses an HC-SR04 ultrasonic sensor to detect when the spoon is close to the user's mouth.

-Once the distance reaches approximately 10 cm, the ESP32 randomly chooses one of three outcomes:
+The Betrayal Spoon uses an HC-SR04 ultrasonic sensor to detect when the spoon approaches the user's mouth.
+The ESP32 then randomly chooses between three outcomes: completely spilling the food, not spilling at all, or performing a fake betrayal without actually spilling.
+A corresponding meme sound plays to make the experience even worse.

-- 💀 **Complete Spill** — The spoon rotates and spills the food.
-- 😐 **No Spill** — The spoon does nothing and behaves normally.
-- 😈 **Fake Spill** — The spoon makes a small movement to make the user think it will spill, but doesn't actually spill.

-A corresponding meme sound is also played through the speaker depending on the selected outcome.

----

 ## Technical Details